syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ![Margin for tooltip in WPF Char](Interactive-Features_images/Interactive-Features_img4.jpeg)

-N>By default the VerticalAlignment of the Tooltip is Top
+N>By default, the VerticalAlignment of the Tooltip is Top.

 **VerticalOffset and HorizontalOffset**

-The tooltip can be positioned at a particular distance from the cursor horizontally using [`HorizontalOffset`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetHorizontalOffset.html#) and vertically using [`VerticalOffset`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetVerticalOffset.html#) properties.
+The tooltip can be positioned at a particular distance from the cursor horizontally using the [`HorizontalOffset`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetHorizontalOffset.html#) and vertically using [`VerticalOffset`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetVerticalOffset.html#) properties.

 {% tabs %}